 Moreover, Lavazza has been a partner of the organization "Save the Children" for 20 years.
-In 2017 a number of Lavazza employees from different Departments (Public Relations, Marketing, Purchasing, Human Resources, Legal) engaged with the organization in a training workshop about "Children Rights and Business Principles" focusing on the importance of integrating human rights issues in the daily business activities.
+In 2017 and 2024 a number of Lavazza employees from different Departments (Public Relations, Marketing, Purchasing, Human Resources, Legal) engaged with the organization in a training workshop about "Children Rights and Business Principles" and other sustainable procurement topics, focusing on the importance of integrating human rights issues in the daily business activities.
 On the basis of this workshop, many different programs have been developed between Save the Children and Lavazza Departments in order to concretely put in practice the Children Rights and Business Principles.